drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 Currently, only the following feature is handled like this:

 * **Voice Chat**: Refers to players using their microphones to have conversations over voice chat with other nearby players.
-* **Disable Portable Experiences**: This setting will set the behavior for any portable experience of a player while standing inside the your scene.
+* **Disable Portable Experiences**: This setting will set the behavior for any portable experience of a player while standing inside your scene.
 This includes not only [portable experiences](../sdk7/projects/portable-experiences.md) but also [smart wearables](../sdk7/projects/smart-wearables.md).
 With this setting, you can chose to either keep them all enabled (default), disable them, or hide their UI.
 This is useful for scenes where portable experiences might give an unfair advantage to some players, for example using a jetpack in a parkour challenge.
 It's also recommended to prevent these in scenes where blockchain transactions take place, and where a malicious portable experience could potentially impersonate the scene´s UI.

 On the `scene.json` file, these toggles are managed under `featureToggles`.
 The corresponding features are enabled by default, unless specified as _disabled_ in the `scene.json` file.